kabel/unl-magento/README.txt

 There are a few symlinks to get our customizations working in magento.

+!!WARNING!!
+The 1.3 branch of magento is NOT compatible with PHP 5.3 and there are some security issues with the JavaScript proxy and symlinks.
+A patch ( magento1.3.patch ) has been included to run in the magento project space to correct these various issues.

+cd /path/to/magento
+patch < /path/to/unl-magento/magento1.3.patch

 [magento] : http://svn.magentocommerce.com/source/branches/1.3
 [unl-magento] : http://its-gforge.unl.edu/svn/unl-magento